CoralRocker/Ti-Brainfuck/README.md

 # Ti-Brainfuck
 Have you ever worked on your calculator and lamented the lack of diverse programming languages available on it?
 LAMENT NO MORE!
 This program for your Ti-84 allows you to program in Brainfuck right in your calculator!

+# Installation
+This program is written in C using the toolchain available at https://github.com/CE-Programming/toolchain.
+In order to use it on your calculator, you will need the C Libraries installed on your calculator.
+They are available [here](https://github.com/CE-Programming/libraries/releases/tag/v8.8).

+Once you have the C libraries installed, simply use TI-Connect or TILP2 to send the program over to your calculator.

 # Usage
 > Asm(prgmTIBF)